aryanduntley/fractaledger/transceivers/README.md

 To use a transceiver, you need to:

-1. Create a transceiver implementation that extends the `UTXOTransceiver` interface
+1. Choose an existing transceiver or create a custom implementation that extends the `UTXOTransceiver` interface
 2. Configure your wallet to use the transceiver in the configuration file
 3. The system will automatically load and use your transceiver when needed

-### Configuration Example
+### Default Configuration

+The system comes with a default configuration that uses the SPV transceiver for Bitcoin, Litecoin, and Dogecoin.
+This configuration is defined in `fractaledger-template.json` and `config-template.json`:

 ```json
 {